 Nozzle Clogging in Steelmaking Processes

-Therefore, this research field has the potential to optimize the casting parameters by minimizing the clogging tendency during the continuous casting of steel.
-It will also be important as it allows an integration into industry 4.0 as an important part of virtual/intelligent manufacturing.
+The modeling activity has the potential to minimize the clogging tendency by optimizing the casting parameters.
+It will also become a part of the industry 4.0 as an important tool for virtual/intelligent manufacturing.
 The developed numerical model can also be extended to investigate the clogging/fouling phenomenon (deposition and accumulation of solid suspended particles on the fluid passage) in other engineering processes, such as in heat exchangers, petrochemical industry, automotive industry food production, and pharmaceutical industries.